 - It’s best to be an informed and skeptical consumer of contract language.
 Accept that in terms of the prose, most contracts are a mess.
 Learn to distinguish between what’s clear and effective, what’s not so clear but you can live with, and what’s confusing and could cause a problem and so needs to be fixed.

 More details in this episode…

-In this episode, Chris Knutson, PE interviews Nader Mowlaee on how to create a winning strategy to build a successful engineering career.
+In this episode, Chris Knutson, PE interviews Nader Mowlaee on how to create a winning strategy for an engineering career of success.
 They hit on why, and how, to establish your own personal brand and they also dive into core skills development and their importance to engineers, as well as the importance of building and cultivating a network.

 This is Part III of a six-part series about leadership for engineers preparing for their first professional leadership role.

 You’re in your first professional leadership role and all eyes are on you to deliver the goods.
 After two months of 60+ hour weeks you’re running on fumes and the project’s only a fifth of the way done.
 What’s a person to do?
 Delegate.

 The good thing about occupying a leadership role on a project is that you have a team.
 For some first time leaders, however, they may not understand the great opportunity they have to spread their load to those on the team.
 Instead, the team becomes just one more thing that they have to manage.